cyrozap/broadcom-crystal-hd-re/Notes.md

     - Video Decoder Inner Loop ARC
   - ARC firmware is stored as ELF files within the ARM firmware.
   - ARC UART is [this][arc_uart].
+  - Firmware is verified with an [AES-CMAC][cmac] signature.
+    - It may be possible to extract the AES key using a side-channel attack.
 - ARC cores
   - Little-endian ARC6 (pre-ARC600).
   - An ISA manual for this architecture can be downloaded [here][isa-manual].